-- A. When a child is in the custody of the HHSA prior to the detention hearing, the HHSA may obtain a comprehensive health assessment of the child as recommended by the American Academy of Pediatrics to ensure the health, safety, and well-being of the child.
+A. When a child is in the custody of the HHSA prior to the detention hearing, the HHSA may obtain a comprehensive health assessment of the child as recommended by the American Academy of Pediatrics to ensure the health, safety, and well-being of the child.
 No consent or court order is required in a medical emergency.
 (Welf. & Inst.
-Code, § 369, subd. (d).)
+Code, 369, subd. (d).)
 In the absence of an emergency, the social worker will obtain the parent/guardian's consent prior to the assessment and will inform the parent/guardian of the right to be present for the assessment.
-If the social worker cannot obtain the consent of the parent/guardian, the social worker will seek a court order authorizing the assessment, using forms SDSC JUV-255, Petition for Medical, Mental Health, Dental, and/or Other Remedial Care, and SDSC JUV-256, Order on Petition for Medical, Mental Health, Dental, and/or Other Remedial Care.
-The assessment may include one or more of the following, as is necessary and appropriate to meet the child's needs: - 1.
-A medical history which is as complete as possible; - 2.
+If the social worker cannot obtain the consent of the parent/guardian, the social worker will seek a court order authorizing the assessment, using forms SDSC JUV-255 and SDSC JUV-256.
+The assessment may include one or more of the following, as is necessary and appropriate to meet the child's needs:

+- 1. A medical history which is as complete as possible; - 2.
 A physical examination by a licensed medical practitioner; - 3.
 A developmental evaluation; - 4.
 A mental health status evaluation by a licensed mental health clinician; - 5.
-Emergency dental care by a licensed dentist; and/or - 6.
-Clinical laboratory tests or x-rays as deemed necessary by the examining physician or dentist for evaluation of the child's health status. - B. Before dependency proceedings have been initiated and during the course of those proceedings, the HHSA may obtain ongoing routine health care, including immunizations and routine dental care, as recommended by the American Academy of Pediatrics, and mental health evaluations, counseling, and treatment for a child in the custody of the HHSA, as is necessary to protect and promote the child's physical and emotional well-being. - C. Information concerning any health care provided pursuant to this rule may be released to the HHSA, the child's attorney, the child's CASA, if any, other health care providers, Regional Centers, or schools, if needed for treatment, treatment planning, counseling, and/or educational purposes consistent with promoting the child's physical and emotional well-being, before or after the detention hearing, and throughout the course of the dependency proceedings. - D. This rule does not apply to confidential privileged information for dependent children, but it does authorize the release of court-ordered psychological evaluations, initial treatment plans (ITPs) and treatment plan updates (TPUs) requested by the HHSA.
+Emergency dental care by a licensed dentist; and/or

+6. Clinical laboratory tests or x-rays as deemed necessary by the examining physician or dentist for evaluation of the child's health status.

+B. Before dependency proceedings have been initiated and during the course of those proceedings, the HHSA may obtain ongoing routine health care, including immunizations and routine dental care, as recommended by the American Academy of Pediatrics, and mental health evaluations, counseling, and treatment for a child in the custody of the HHSA, as is necessary to protect and promote the child's physical and emotional well-being.

+C. Information concerning any health care provided pursuant to this rule may be released to the HHSA, the child's attorney, the child's CASA, if any, other health care providers, Regional Centers, or schools, if needed for treatment, treatment planning, counseling, and/or educational purposes consistent with promoting the child's physical and emotional well-being, before or after the detention hearing, and throughout the course of the dependency proceedings.

+D. This rule does not apply to confidential privileged information for dependent children, but it does authorize the release of court-ordered psychological evaluations, initial treatment plans (ITPs) and treatment plan updates (TPUs) requested by the HHSA.

-(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2020)
+(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2018)

-Disclosure of Juvenile Court Records Located at the Juvenile Court - Petition to View Records (SDSC JUV-004) and Stipulation (SDSC JUV-237) Required
+Disclosure of Juvenile Court Records - Petition to View Records (SDSC JUV-004) and Stipulation (SDSC JUV-237) Required